Sara Garcia Ptacek

 treatments.
 Swedish registers are a unique tool to detect medication

-detect medications associated with slower cognitive decline in patients from
+learning) techniques to detect medications associated with slower cognitive

-SveDem.
-We will test pre-specified hypotheses since we suspect specific
+decline in patients from SveDem.
+We will test pre-specified hypotheses since

-medications are better candidates to prevent cognitive decline, but we will
+we suspect specific medications are better candidates to prevent cognitive

-also let the machine learning algorithms explore the data to find
+decline, but we will also let the machine learning algorithms explore the

-mechanisms of their effects.
+determine the mechanisms of their effects.

 *Influence of COVID-19 and the pandemic on care, treatment and cognition of